-National Extend their knowledge and understanding beyond Locate the world's countries, using maps, Opportunity to consolidate geography Curriculum the local area to include the United Kingdom. his will include the location and characteristics of significant human and physical features.
+Unit The UK North America - Focus on Mexico The Environment National Curriculum Extend their knowledge and understanding beyond the local area to include the United Kingdom. his will include the location and characteristics of significant human and physical features.
 They should develop their use of geographical knowledge, understanding and skills to enhance their locational and place knowledge.
-Use maps, atlases, globes and digital/computer mapping to locate countries and describe features studied Use the eight points of a compass, four and six-figure grid references, symbols and key (including the use of Ordnance Survey maps) concentrating on their environmental regions, key physical and human characteristics, countries, and major cities Understand geographical similarities and differences through the study of human and physical geography of a region of the United Kingdom, a region in a European country, and a region within North or South America learning up to the end of year 5 - focus chosen before the last half term according to targeted skills and knowledge.
+Use maps, atlases, globes and digital/computer mapping to locate countries and describe features studied Use the eight points of a compass, four and six-figure grid references, symbols and key (including the use of Ordnance Survey maps) to build their knowledge of the United Kingdom and the wider world Locate the world's countries, using maps, concentrating on their environmental regions, key physical and human characteristics, countries, and major cities Understand geographical similarities and differences through the study of human and physical geography of a region of the United Kingdom, a region in a European country, and a region within North or South America Opportunity to consolidate geography learning up to the end of year 5 - focus chosen before the last half term according to targeted skills and knowledge.